ahdee/StieglitzLab_Werner/README.md

 # CLL-1 as a cellular immunotherapy target in juvenile myelomonocytic leukemia

 # Description
-This repository contains a set of R scripts specifically designed for the data analysis performed in Werner et al. The repository provides a set of R scripts for analyzing and recreating figures pertaining to the publication.
-Please see the PMID below.
+This repository contains codes specifically designed for the data analysis performed in Werner et al, 2025.
+The repository provides scripts for analyzing and recreating figures pertaining to the publication.
+Note this version cited in the paper will not have the updated PMID but later versions will be updated.

-* PMID: not available PMCID: not available DOI: not available
+* PMID: not available
+* PMCID: not available
+* DOI: not available

 # Features
 ## Bulk RNAseq and scRNAseq: